If you’re planning to visit Romania, check our tours on www.uncover-romania-tours.com

 For the visiting schedule, check www.rupeaturistica.ro

-Close to Brasov and Bran Castle, the fortress of Rasnov was built on an ancient fortification site.
-Part of the network of fortresses that defended the southern border of Transylvania, it was inhabited for months in a row, during long sieges.
+In the nearby of Brasov and Bran Castle, the fortress of Rasnov was built on an ancient fortification site.
+Part of the network of fortresses that defended the southern border of Transylvania, it was inhabited even for months in a row, during long sieges.

 One of the most important religious pilgrimage destinations in Romania, Sambata de Sus Monastery was centuries ago the last religious outpost of Orthodoxy in the historical Country of Fagaras.
 Dating from the mid-17th century, the monastery was built and sponsored by the family of Prince Constantin Brancoveanu, in the beautiful Brancovenesc style.

 Built on a hilltop overlooking the town, a common practice in the medieval centuries, the fortress of Deva was first mentioned in the 13th century.
 It was built to resist Ottoman and Tatar attacks that were a constant in Transylvania of those centuries.
-Along time, it served as nobleman residence, prison and garrison, being last used by the Austrian troops in the early 19th century.
+Over time, it served as nobleman residence, prison, and garrison, being last used by the Austrian troops in the early 19th century.

 Discover the must-see nature attractions of Transylvania.

-Lower in altitude than most of the other Carpathian groups, Apuseni Mountain are, nonetheless, a lost world of traditional hamlets, impressive karst formation and fascinating landscapes.
+Lower in altitude than most of the other Carpathian groups, Apuseni Mountains are, nonetheless, a lost world of traditional hamlets, impressive karst formation, and fascinating landscapes.
 This is maybe the best place in Romania if you want to discover the highest altitude villages in Romania – close to 1,600 meters – and imagine what daily life was like in the heart of nature.

 The Bear Sanctuary from Zarnesti is the largest brown bear wildlife reserve in the world, hosting over 100 bears saved from horrible captivity conditions.
 Organized on 69 hectares of oak forest, close to Piatra Craiului Mountains, the sanctuary is a unique and bold wildlife conservation project in Romania, the country with the highest number of brown bears in Europe.